Antisemitism at work

 Have you experienced antisemitism in the workplace?

 You can experience discrimination or hate as a consequence of your Jewish identity both due to your religion, and your ethnicity.
 This is defined by The Equality Act 2010.
-There are various definitions of antisemitism notably via the Anti-Defamation League, The International Holocaust Remembrance Alliance IHRA and Campaign Against Antisemitism.
+There are various definitions of antisemitism, however the most commonly used by UK institutions is the Working Definition of Antisemitism from The International Holocaust Remembrance Alliance (IHRA).

 Antisemitism by registered healthcare professionals